Menu

 Q: Can I use my card abroad and will I be charged for this?

 Your marbles card is accepted in 32 million places and 600,000 cash points around the world.
-If you use your marbles card abroad you will pay a non-sterling transaction fee of 2.95%.
-If you withdraw cash abroad, you will also pay a cash fee of 3% (minimum £3).
+If you use your marbles card abroad you will pay a foreign exchange conversion charge of 2.95%.
+If you withdraw cash abroad, you will also pay a cash fee of 5% (minimum £4).
 These fees will be shown on the front of your statement together with the exchange rate.

 Q: What happens if I lose my card while I am abroad?